 As Andy summarises, “the museum helps visitors to put their finger on the pulse of what makes South Africa’s heart beat.”
 In other words, you can’t get much closer to the core of this nation than with a visit to this phenomenal rugga-focussed shrine.

 How to get there: The museum sits on the corner of Dock and Portswood roads just above the Ulundi parking garage and almost directly opposite Mitchell’s brewery at the V&A Waterfront.
 It’s best to park in this garage, exit through the front and then walk up the stairs to your right (look for signs).

 Tip: Watch out for the launch of a sculpture garden featuring the bronze-cast handprints of over 40 former national Springbok captains.
 The exhibit is meant to be erected on Heritage Day in September 2014 and aims to symbolise the union of the sport’s divided histories and heroes.

 The Bill: Because rugby is often seen as an elitist sport, the museum team wanted to make it accessible to all by keeping prices low.
-If purchasing tickets from the venue, adults pay R65p/p, scholars and pensioners get in for R40p/p and pre-schoolers enter for free; if buying online via Webtickets.co.za, a discount applies and adults pay only R50p/p, with scholars and pensioners paying just R30p/p.
-Families, schools and groups of 10 or more are also eligible for discounts on both platforms.
+If purchasing tickets from the venue, adults pay R75/p, students, scholars and pensioners get in for R50/p and pre-schoolers enter for free.

 By Dayle Kavonic